Anonymous4078/dominity.js/README.md

 ## Using with Vite

-To use with vite either create vanilla template and add the package manually or use this command to get a starter project setup.
+To use with vite, either create vanilla template and add the package manually or use this command to get a starter project setup.

 ```
 npx degit https://github.com/atoms19/dominity-vite-app